 Disinformation is very slippery and hard to understand; peoples’ intentions and beliefs are hidden behind smoke and mirrors – and it’s not always possible to see the whole story.

 Some articles related to disinformation focus on debunking illegitimate information found online, while others detail strategies used to amplify disinformation – or even examine its real-world impact.
-To help find exactly what you’re looking for, content submitted to the Database is categorised based on which stages of the Disinformation Cycle it covers.
+To help find exactly what you’re looking for, content submitted to the archives is categorised based on which stages of the Disinformation Cycle it covers.

 Disinformation Cycle Stages